Self introduction practice for interview: 1-to-1 course with a foreigner

 How to introduce yourself professionally at a job or school interview

 Your self-introduction at an interview is not about you.
 Don't think about you.
 Don't talk about all the details about your work, educational experience, hobbies or family background.
 Don't waste valuable time on things that don't help you get the job or school admission but rather focus only on those few items that the interviewers want to hear to hire or accept you.

 The interviewers only want to know if you are the best person for the job from their points of view, whatever they are looking for.
-Everything else might make you look unfit to the company, department or school or at least you are missing the opportunity to draw their attention to your values.
+Everything else might make you look unfit to the company, department or school or at least you are missing the opportunity to draw their attention to your relevant values.

 We're going to choose and package relevant events, achievements, experiences from your life and skills that are relevant to the job.
-Then we're going to practise how to present them in an interview to demonstrate your high values.
+Then we're going to practise when and how to present them to demonstrate your high values.

-There's no sample or typical self introduction template
+Do not follow a sample or typical self introduction template!

 We're going to concentrate on the specifics of the interview that you are preparing for.
-Whether it's a new job, a promotion or a school admission for an overseas or local Hong Kong university or secondary school, you need to adjust your introduction about yourself to the specific requirements, expectations and needs of the decision makers of the 'organisation'.
+Whether it's a new job, a promotion opportunity or a school admission for an overseas or local Hong Kong university or secondary school, you need to adjust your introduction about yourself to the specific requirements, expectations and needs of the decision makers of the 'organisation'.